Top 89 Chicano Tattoo Ideas – [2022 Inspiration Guide]

 4. Full Back Chicano Tattoos

-Thanks to the variety of design elements that can be incorporated—everything from payasas with pistolas to the Virgin of Guadalupe—means that the dramatic potential for these full back pieces is practically limitless.
-With the smooth shading and fine lines that Chicano work is known for, these tattoos are great examples of what is possible with a talented artist and large canvas.
+Thanks to the variety of design elements that can be incorporated — everything from payasas with pistolas to the Virgin of Guadalupe — means that the dramatic potential for these full back pieces is practically limitless.
+With the smooth shading and fine lines that Chicano art is known for, these designs are great examples of what is possible with a talented tattoo artist and a large canvas.

 5. Chicano La Catrina Tattoos